Jerry Hicks Cancer Scam

 She went on to compare the kid to Jesus who didn’t get all worked up over his friends’ “toylessness.”

-Not making it up.
+No joke.
 She really invented that word and invoked Jesus.

 Attendees paid $200 a head to listen to this “spiritual insight” on “the leading edge of thought.”
 Online attendees got to pay $75 to stare at their screens for a couple of hours of Esther Hicks’s wisdom.

 It seemed unlikely that Esther’s entourage expected Jerry to recover and return.
 What we saw, in the “news bulletins” they sent out, was a gradual erasure of Jerry and, in Esther’s change of appearance, the overthrow of Jerry Hicks and the reinvention of Abraham.